-- · Revenue for our offshore jackets project prior to its suspension (primarily related to procurement activities), and - Higher small-scale fabrication project activity.
+- · Revenue for our offshore jackets project prior to its cancellation (primarily related to procurement activities prior to project suspension), and - Higher small-scale fabrication activity.

-Gross profit (loss) - Gross profit for 2023 was \$2.5 million (6.2% of revenue) and gross loss for 2022 was \$2.0 million (36.0% of revenue).
+Gross profit (loss) - Gross profit for 2023 was \$4.0 million (7.4% of revenue) and gross loss for 2022 was \$3.4 million (20.6% of revenue).
 Gross profit for 2023 was primarily impacted by:

-- · Low margin associated with procurement activities for our offshore jackets project prior to its suspension, and - The partial under-recovery of overhead costs due to the under-utilization of our facilities and resources due to low work hours.
+- The low margin associated with procurement activities for our cancelled offshore jackets project prior to its suspension, and - The partial under-recovery of overhead costs due to the under-utilization of our facilities and resources due to low work hours.